 Our communities, state, nation and world face increasingly complex global challenges.
 Institutions of higher education are crucial to preparing graduates equipped to solve these problems.

 Sustainability is a core value at NC State University.
-Successful sustainability pursues balanced, ethical solutions that are economically viable, environmentally sound and socially just so that current and future generations may thrive.
 As our campus integrates sustainability in its operations, academics and research, the university improves efficiency and stewardship while also developing leaders and innovations for a more sustainable future.

 Engaging campus and community in creating a more